m-barthelemy/vpn-webauth/README.md

 All the configuration parameters have to passed as environment variables.

 ### Application
+- `ADMIN_EMAIL`: the email address of an administrator for this app.
+Mandatory if `ENABLE_NOTIFICATIONS` is set to `true`.
-- `BASEURL`: The user-facing base URL of this application, for example https://auth.mycompany.com
+- `BASE_URL`: The user-facing base URL of this application, for example https://auth.mycompany.com
   > This is used as the base URL that OAuth2 will redirect to after signing in.
 Default: http://`HOST`:`PORT`.

-  > If you set `SSLMODE` to `auto`, the Let's Encrypt certificate will be generated for this domain.
+  > If you set `SSL_MODE` to `auto`, the Let's Encrypt certificate will be generated for this domain.

-  > NOTE: You need to add this app redirect/callback endpoint (`BASEURL/auth/google/callback` or `BASEURL/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.
+  > NOTE: You need to add this app redirect/callback endpoint (`BASE_URL/auth/google/callback` or `BASE_URL/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.

-- `CONNECTIONSRETENTION`: how long to keep VPN connections audit logs, in days.
+- `CONNECTIONS_RETENTION`: how long to keep VPN connections audit logs, in days.
 Default: `90`.
   > NOTE: The connections audit log cleanup task is only run during the application startup.
 Also, there is currently no way to view this audit log from the app.
-- `DBTYPE`: the database engine where the sessions will be stored.
+- `DB_TYPE`: the database engine where the sessions will be stored.
 Default: `sqlite`.
 Can be `sqlite`, `postgres`, `mysql`.
-- `DBDSN`: the database connection string.
+- `DB_DSN`: the database connection string.
 Default: `tmp/vpnwa.db`.
 Check https://gorm.io/docs/connecting_to_the_database.html for examples.
   > By default a Sqlite database is created.
 You probably want to at least change its path.
 Sqlite is only suitable for testing purposes or for a small number of concurrent users, and will only work with with a single instance of the app.
 It is recommended to use MySQL or Postgres instead.

   > NOTE: the app will automatically create the tables and thus needs to have the privileges to do so.
-- `ENCRYPTIONKEY`: Key used to encrypt sensitive information in the database.
-Must be 32 characters. **Mandatory** if `ENFORCEMFA` is set to `true`.
+- `ENCRYPTION_KEY`: Key used to encrypt sensitive information in the database.
+Must be 32 characters. **Mandatory** if `ENFORCE_MFA` is set to `true`.
-- `EXCLUDEDIDENTITIES`: list of VPN or SSH user accounts (identities) that do not require any additional authentication by this app, separated by comma.
+- `EXCLUDED_IDENTITIES`: list of VPN or SSH user accounts (identities) that do not require any additional authentication by this app, separated by comma.
 Optional.
   > The VPN or SSH servers will still query the application when these accounts try to connect, but will always get a positive response.
 - `HOST`: the IP address to listen on.
 Default: `127.0.0.1`
-- `LOGOURL`: Add your organization logo on top of the webapp pages.
+- `LOGO_URL`: Add your organization logo on top of the webapp pages.
 Optional.
-If the app is served over HTTPS (and it should), `LOGOURL` must also be a HTTPS URL.
+If the app is served over HTTPS (and it should), `LOGO_URL` must also be a HTTPS URL.
-- `ORGNAME`: Name that appears on the users OTP authenticator app.
+- `ORG_NAME`: Name that appears on the users OTP authenticator app.
 Default: `VPN`.
   > It is recommended that you set it to the name of your organization.

-  > Browser notifications related to VPN connections will use `ORGNAME` in their title by default, unless the call from the VPN server sets a custom `CallerName` field (check `scripts/vpn-webauth.sh`).
+  > Browser notifications related to VPN connections will use `ORG_NAME` in their title by default, unless the call from the VPN server sets a custom `CallerName` field (check `scripts/vpn-webauth.sh`).

   > Browser notifications related to SSH connections will contain the hostname and IP address of the remote system the user tries to connect to.
-- `ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
+- `ORIGINAL_IP_HEADER`: the header to use to fetch the real user/client source IP.
 Optional.
   > If running this app behind Nginx for example, or using a corporate proxy, you will need to configure them to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-For` is used for this purpose.
 Default: empty.
   > The source IP address seen by Strongswan must match the source IP address used for the web authentication.
 If you have both a corporate HTTP proxy for users and a reverse-proxy such as Nginx in front of this app, you will need to configure the corporate proxy to set a header containing the original client IP, and ensure that Nginx passes it to the app.
 Do not configure both the corporate and the reverse proxies to append to the same header, as the app will only read the its value.
-- `ORIGINALPROTOHEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
+- `ORIGINAL_PROTO_HEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
 Default: `X-Forwarded-Proto`.
 - `PORT`: the port to listen to.
 Default: `8080`
-- `REMOTEAUTHCHECKPASSWORD`: Shared password between the app and the Strongswan/SSH scripts to protect the endpoint checking for valid user web sessions.
+- `REMOTE_AUTH_CHECK_PASSWORD`: Shared password between the app and the Strongswan/SSH scripts to protect the endpoint checking for valid user web sessions.
 Optional.
     > If the `/check/...` endpoints or this app are publicly available, it is a good idea to set a password to ensure that only your VPN or SSH servers are allowed to query the app for user sessions.
-- `REMOTESESSIONVALIDITY`: How long to allow VPN/SSH (re)connections after completing the web authentication.
+- `REMOTE_SESSION_VALIDITY`: How long to allow VPN/SSH (re)connections after completing the web authentication.
 During this interval the web authentication status is not reverified.
 Default: `30m`.
 Specify custom value as a number and a time unit, for example `1h30m`.
   > If you enable the web notifications feature, you can set this to a short duration.
 Doing so can help increase security since new connections will be verified against a valid web session on an online browser more often.
 However, if you have reports from users complaining that they have frequent VPN connection failures, you may want to increase this value, as some users on slow network connections may have more trouble replying in a timely fashion that their browser is online and holds a valid session.
-- `SIGNINGKEY`: Key used to sign the user session tokens during the web authentication.
+- `SIGNING_KEY`: Key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.
   > Regenerating a new key every time the application starts means that all your users web sessions will be invalid and they will have to sign in again if they need a new VPN "session".
   > It is recommended that you create and pass your own key.
-- `WEBSESSIONVALIDITY`: How long a web authentication is valid.
+- `WEB_SESSION_VALIDITY`: How long a web authentication is valid.
 During this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `12h`.
 Specify custom value as a number and a time unit, for example `48h30m`.

 ### OAuth2
-- `OAUTH2PROVIDER`: The Oauth2 provider.
+- `OAUTH2_PROVIDER`: The Oauth2 provider.
 Can be `google` or `azure`. **Mandatory**.
-- `OAUTH2CLIENTID`: Google or Microsoft Client ID. **Mandatory**.
+- `OAUTH2_CLIENT_ID`: Google or Microsoft Client ID. **Mandatory**.
-- `OAUTH2CLIENTSECRET`: Google or Microsoft Client Secret. **Mandatory**.
+- `OAUTH2_CLIENT_SECRET`: Google or Microsoft Client Secret. **Mandatory**.
-- `OAUTH2TENANT`: Azure Directory tenant ID.
-Mandatory if `OAUTH2PROVIDER` is set to `azure`.
+- `OAUTH2_TENANT_ID`: Azure Directory tenant ID.
+Mandatory if `OAUTH2_PROVIDER` is set to `azure`.

 ### Multi-Factor Authentication
-  - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
+  - `ENFORCE_MFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
 If enabled, users will have to choose one of the available MFA options (see below).
-  - `MFAOTP`: Whether to enable OTP token authentication after OAuth2 login.
+  - `MFA_OTP`: Whether to enable OTP token authentication after OAuth2 login.
 Default: `true`.
-  - `MFATOUCHID`: Whether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
+  - `MFA_TOUCHID`: Whether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
 Default: `true`.
     > With compatible devices and operating systems, this is certainly the fastest, most convenient and most secure additional authentication.
     > This feature complies with the definiton of "Something you are" of the common three authentication factors.
     > NOTE: TouchID/FaceID feature is available in MacOS >= 11.x and iOS >= 14.x.
 The option will only be shown to the user if a compatible OS is detected.
-  - `MFAWEBAUTHN`: Whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
+  - `MFA_WEBAUTHN`: Whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
 Default: `true`.

 Webauthn additional authentications, including TouchID, are tied to a specific device and browser.
 In case a user wants to be able to sign in from multiple browsers or devices, they have the option of generating a one-time 6 digits code to register a new device.
 This code is valid for 5 minutes and will be disabled after 3 failed attempts.